 Yes.
 To be admitted to HLS, students must complete an interview.
 The interview remains by invitation only.
 We will continue to interview students throughout the summer as we finalize the class.

-IF I AM ADMITTED, CAN I DEFER ENROLLMENT?
+IF I AM ADMITTED, MAY I DEFER ENROLLMENT?

 IF I AM ADMITTED, WILL I GET FINANCIAL AID OR HOUSING?

 Financial aid at Harvard Law School is based on demonstrated financial need.
-If admitted from the waitlist and apply for financial aid, students receive the same financial aid award that they would have received had you been admitted earlier in the cycle.
-Submitting a FAFSA and Need-Access form to the HLS Student Financial Services Office and providing other financial information in a timely fashion upon notification of admission helps us provide student with a financial aid package as quickly as possible.
+If admitted from the waitlist and applying for financial aid, students receive the same financial aid award that they would have received had they been admitted earlier in the cycle.
 Please note that students will be required to respond to their offer of admission before receiving their financial aid package.